awsdocs/amazon-athena-user-guide/doc_source/drop-database.md

 # DROP DATABASE<a name="drop-database"></a>

 Removes the named database from the catalog\.
-If the database contains tables, you must either drop the tables before executing `DROP DATABASE` or use the `CASCADE` clause\.
+If the database contains tables, you must either drop the tables before running `DROP DATABASE` or use the `CASCADE` clause\.
 The use of `DATABASE` and `SCHEMA` are interchangeable\.
 They mean the same thing\.

 ## Synopsis<a name="synopsis"></a>